 Do you need help paying for your prescription drugs?
 Are you sixty years old or older?
 You may qualify for one of the pharmaceutical companies patient assistance programs.
 A member of the staff from the Senior Center will work with the senior’s family to complete the necessary paperwork.

 Seniors helping seniors (usually home-bound and alone) remain independent in their homes by providing friendship, support and assistance.
 It offers a part-time stipend, along with a volunteer opportunity for low-income persons 60 years of age or older who are interested in community services.

-Pamlico Community College sponsors the Adult Basic Education classes, free to seniors 65 years of age and older.
-The following classes are taught by local artists free of charge at the Senior Center: Basket Weaving, Crocheting, Knitting, Quilting, Sewing and Stain Glass.
+The following classes are taught by local artists free of charge at the Senior Center: Crocheting, Knitting, and Stained Glass.
 Students purchase their own materials.
 Donations are accepted and welcomed.
 Painting classes are offered for a small fee.
-AARP offers a refresher course for drivers 50 years old and older to help them improve their driving skills and prevent accidents.

 Local volunteers are trained by the NC Department of Insurance and offer free guidance to seniors who have questions about insurance coverage by Medicare; and what they should do next.
 They will supply unbiased information in easy -to-understand language.
 Call us for an appointment if you have any Medicare issues.